pkivolowitz/asm_book/section_2/bitfields/README.md

-# Section 2 / Bit Fields
+# Section 2 / Without Bit Fields

 ## Overview

 Many C and C++ programmers have never seen bit fields.

 Bit fields are a
 feature of the C and C++ language which completely hide what is often